 What equipment do I need to get started with rug hooking?

-The three must-have tools are: a hook, a frame to hold your backing tight, and embroidery scissors.
-Some "nice-to-have" tools include a mechanical wool cutter, a sewing machine for stitching lines around your design to keep your backing from fraying, textile dyes and measuring spoons.
+For equipment, the three must-have tools are a hook; a frame or hoop to hold your backing tight; and sharp scissors.
+Most people use a hook made exclusively for rug hooking, but a crochet hook can be substituted.
+Some “nice-to-have” tools include a mechanical wool cutter, a sewing machine or serger machine for finishing the edges so they don’t fray while you work, and textile dyes and measuring spoons.

 What fabric is used for hooking?